rewardops/rewardops-sdk-node/README.md

 - `integration`: 'https://int.rewardops.net/api/v3'
 - `development`: 'http://localhost:3000/api/v3'

-You can also change the base API URL after loading the SDK using `RO.urls.setBaseUrl()`;
+You can also change the base API URL after loading the SDK using `RO.urls.setBaseUrl()`.

 ## OAuth